 Mudra – a symbolic hand gesture, the “seal”

 You don’t have to separately study the names of yoga poses in Sanskrit to be able to reap the benefits of this practice.
-If you show up in your yoga class regularly, you will learn by heart the chants, the names and the meaning of Sanskrit words that your yoga instructor is using.
-It will come naturally and without an effort.
+If you show up in your yoga class regularly, you will learn by heart the chants, the names, and the meaning of Sanskrit words that your yoga instructor is using.
+It will come naturally and without effort.